If Sue scores this lower than The Keys of Marinus, she could find herself sleeping on the sofa tonight.

 Me: Yes, exactly like a Baffle Fish.
 Very good.

-Look, my wife is trying to drop references to Hitch Hikers into the middle of a black and white episode of Doctor Who - you try correcting her.
+Look, my wife is trying to drop references to The Hitch Hikers Guide to the Galaxy in the middle of a black and white episode of Doctor Who – you try correcting her.

-I have to fill in some the important details we missed due to this diversion (“I thought the Doctor interfered with history all the time?”), but Sue eventually concedes that the plot is a definite step-up from last week.
+I have to fill in some of the important details we missed due to this diversion (“I thought the Doctor interfered with history all the time?”), and Sue concedes that the plot is a step up from last week.

-Sue: It’s more believable, I’ll give it that.
-It’s just a shame that everyone looks so ridiculous.
+Sue: It’s more believable – I’ll give it that.
+It’s just a shame that everyone looks ridiculous.

-However, as Tlotoxl looms menacingly into the camera – after an incredibly bleak moment where Barbara saves a life, only for the intended victim to kill himself anyway – Sue proclaims this to be the best cliffhanger yet.
+However, when Tlotoxl looms menacingly into the camera – after an incredibly bleak moment where Barbara saves a life, only for the intended victim to kill himself anyway – Sue reckons it’s the best cliffhanger yet.

 Sue: Now that’s what I call scary.
-Do you think Russell Brand has ever seen this?
+Do you think Russell Brand has seen this?

 The Warriors of Death

-Before we begin this episode, I make Sue watch a short DVD extra where Valerie Singleton gives a potted history of the Aztecs to a 1970s Blue Peter audience.
-As a result, Sue is now convinced that Tlotoxl is underdressed compared to the real thing and we can finally move on.
+Before we watched this episode, I made Sue sit through a short DVD extra which featured Valerie Singleton giving a 1970s Blue Peter audience a potted history of the Aztecs.
+As a result of this, Sue is now convinced Tlotoxl is underdressed compared to the real thing and we can move on.

 Me: What about Hartnell?
 Don’t you think he’s great in this?

 Sue: I’m sorry but I don’t think I’ll ever like William Hartnell.
 I just don’t get him.
 He’s all over the place.
-He looks like he’s playing a completely different character in every scene he’s in.
-He still hasn’t worked out how to play it yet.
+It’s as if he’s playing a completely different character in every scene he’s in.
+He still hasn’t worked out how to do it yet.

-As Ian and Ixta fight, Sue doesn’t understand why Ian doesn’t use his magic thumb again (“He’s copying Dr. Spock!” – look, cut her some slack, she’s watching a black and white episode of Doctor Who) and when the Doctor accidentally helps Ixta to drug poor Ian (not content with accidentally supplying the drug in the first place), Sue doesn’t hold back.
+As Ian and Ixta fight to the death, Sue doesn’t understand why Ian doesn’t use his magic thumb again (“He’s copying Dr Spock!” – look, cut her some slack, she’s watching a black and white episode of Doctor Who) and when the Doctor accidentally helps Ixta drug poor Ian (not content with supplying the drug in the first place), Sue doesn’t hold back.

 Sue: He’s a bloody liability!